Posted 11.06.2019 by Josh Krakauer

 There’s a good chance your B2B marketing team is measured internally on demand and lead generation metrics, so social media needs to be held accountable.

 B2B social media adds value to other departments in an organization.
-After all, social a customer-facing channel.
+After all, social is a customer-facing channel.
 It is best practice to break out those goals, budgets, and resources separate from marketing/sales.

 Commonly those include: